-Finally, we have mentioned several times throughout the advantages presented by the covariant De-Donder Weyl formulation of classical field theories.
-Whilst manifest covariance and finite-dimensional phase spaces are indeed attractive features of this approach, when contrasted with the canonical formalism, it cannot be overlooked that the latter provides a clear and rigorous path to quantisation, whereas the former does not.
-In light of this, of particular importance is the development of a standardised framework within which the restricted multimomentum bundle $J^1E^*$ may be quantised, in much the same way that geometric quantisation offers a scheme for performing such calculations on the tangent bundle.
+Finally, we have emphasised several times throughout the advantages presented by the covariant De Donder-Weyl formulation of classical field theories.
+Whilst a finite-dimensional phase space, and manifest covariance are attractive features of this approach, when contrasted with the canonical formalism, it cannot be overlooked that the latter provides a clear and rigorous path to quantisation, whereas the former does not \cite{peskin2018introduction}.
+In light of this, of particular interest is the development of a standardised framework, within which the restricted multimomentum bundle may be quantised, in much the same way that geometric quantisation offers a scheme for performing such calculations on the tangent bundle.